Photography/artbook [FAUSTUS] published by Sokyu-sha

 Author: Misako Oba

 Misako Oba was born and raised in Japan.
-She lived in New York City for over few years and this event happened in New York without her family who lives in Japan.
+She lived in New York City for over few years and this event in the book happened in New York without her family who lives in Japan.
 She currently travels often.

 Oba’s artworks have been exhibited internationally such as in France, Belgium, Germany, Japan and the U.S., including AIPAD Shows in New York, Photo l.a. in California, and Salon d’Automne in Paris.
 Her works are in private and corporate collections as well as in public collections such as in the Bibliotheque Nationale de France in Paris as a part of their national permanent collection.
+Also, this artbook FAUSTUS became a part of the library collection at notable museum Maison Européenne de la Photographie in Paris among others.
 Magazines and newspapers in Japan and U.S. have interviewed her and published articles about her life and artwork.

 Received several awards including some first prizes in international photography competitions.
-In 2011, one of her self-portraits “They Might Amputate My Pinkie #3” from FAUSTUS series received the First Prize in The Pollux Awards, The Worldwide Photography Gala Awards.
-In 2010, she was awarded to P.A.A.
-Artist-in-Residency, and invited to spend the summer at the studio in Pennsylvania to create the series of encaustic mixed-media work.
-Her encaustic work is included in the book, “Encaustic Revelation,” published by North Light Book in July, 2014 in the U.S.
+Prior to the book publication, one of her self-portraits “They Might Amputate My Pinkie #3” from the FAUSTUS series received the First Prize in The Pollux Awards, The Worldwide Photography Gala Awards.
+In 2017, she was awarded to the prominent Artist-in-Residency by Brush Creek Foundation of Arts and invited to spend the summer at their studio and created the series of encaustic mixed-media work.
+Her encaustic work is included in the book, “Encaustic Revelation,” published by North Light Book in the U.S.

 Oba’s work explores human life as a journey and is a metaphor for our lives.
 It is both a deep examination of her soul and an exploration of universal experiences.
 It also depicts the beauty of life with its transient nature.